Order Buccastem Online

 If the medication you are taking for migraines isn’t helping you should seek advice from your doctor.
 They will be able to advise you further or refer you to a specialist if necessary.

-It could – like all medicines, Buccastem M® can cause side effects, although not everybody gets them.
+Like all medicines, Buccastem M® can cause side effects, although not everybody gets them.
 Some side effects include:

 - Abnormal movements, tremors, muscle rigidity and unusual movements of your face and tongue